volitank/nala/README.md

 ## Configuration

 Nala reads an HCL configuration file.
 See [`nala.conf`](nala.conf) for the current shape.
+The built-in defaults are used when the default file is absent;
+an existing unreadable or invalid file is reported as an error instead of being ignored.

 Top-level configuration areas:

-- `Nala`: transaction behavior such as auto remove, auto update, simple summaries, and assume-yes defaults
+- `Nala`: transaction behavior such as auto remove, auto update, full upgrade, showing upgradable packages, simple summaries, and assume-yes defaults
 - `Ui`: output mode and binary or decimal unit formatting
 - `Color`: color mode and theme entries for package summaries, progress, and warnings

 Command-line flags override configuration values for the current invocation.
 APT options can be passed through with `-o KEY=VALUE`.

+Plain output and binary units are the defaults.
+Set `Ui.mode` to `"Auto"` or `"Tui"`, or pass `--tui`, to opt into the terminal interface. `--no-tui` forces plain output for the current invocation.

+The Debian package manages `/etc/nala/nala.conf` as a conffile.
+On upgrade, dpkg replaces an unmodified packaged file automatically and prompts before replacing local changes.
+If the old file is kept, compare it with `/etc/nala/nala.conf.dpkg-dist`; Nala does not silently convert legacy TOML.

 ## Development